mehulagg/gitlab/doc/user/project/service_desk.md

 - [New note email](#new-note-email) template
 - [General email template](#general-email-template)

-Additionally, if you have templates in your project's `.gitlab/issue_templates/` directory,

 #### Thank you email

 When a user submits an issue through Service Desk, GitLab sends a **thank you email**.